vanhoangkha/000080-WriteSAM/content/3-deploy-lambda-function/3-2-deploy-lambda-function/3-2-2-write-data-function/_index.md

 ---
 title : "Writing Lambda function" date :  "`r Sys.Date()`"
-weight : 1
+weight : 2
 chapter : false
-pre : " <b> 3.2.1 </b> "
+pre : " <b> 3.2.2 </b> "
 ---
-Trong bước này chúng ta tạo một Lambda function mới để ghi dữ liệu vào DynamoDB trên SAM
+In this step we create a new Lambda function to write data to DynamoDB on SAM

 1. Open **template.yaml** file in **fcj-book-store** folder
 2. Add the following script at the end of the file to create a Lambda function that writes data to DynamoDB